 The HOA meeting agenda will give you a good sense of the motions, proposals and other key actions and activities that are to come.
 Accordingly, you can use the agenda as an outline for your minutes before fleshing out the precise wording of each action-item as the meeting progresses.

 To help prepare the minutes, in some cases the secretary can also use technology to record open meetings (although not executive sessions).
-However, they should erase the recording once it has served its purpose and the minutes are complete.

 What specifically to include